 As responsible pet parents, we all try to prevent our beloved pets from injury.
 Sometimes accidents happen, and all we can do is help them recover.
 Bone fractures and breaks are very common injuries among dogs young, old, and in-between.
 Learn to recognize the symptoms of fractures, how to treat them, and what you can do to prevent these injuries.

 Causes of Fractures

 The leading cause of bone fractures in dogs is trauma.
 This can result from a car accident, a fall, a strenuous run in the yard, or a fight between two dogs.
 A pressure or force is exerted on the dog’s limb that is too much for the bone to handle and it cracks or snaps.

 Symptoms of Fractures

-There are different types of fractures, depending on how the bone is broken:
+There are several different types of fractures, depending on how the bone is potentially broken:

-- Closed.
-The dog’s bone may be cracked, but the skin is not broken.
+- Closed fracture: The dog’s bone may be cracked, but the skin is not broken.
 Swelling of the area, inability to move the limb, and whimpering indicating pain are all symptoms.
 Seek veterinary attention and try to keep your pet as still as possible to prevent their condition from worsening.

-- Compound.
-The most dangerous type of fracture, the bone is easily visible through the skin.
+- Compound fracture: The most dangerous type of fracture, the bone is easily visible through the skin.
 This puts the dog at high risk for infection and also of going into shock.
 Bleeding, swelling, and aggressive behavior due to pain are symptoms.

-- Epiphyseal.
-These fractures occur most commonly in young dogs, as their bones are still growing.
+- Epiphyseal fracture: These fractures occur most commonly in young dogs, as their bones are still growing.
 The break happens on the soft area of the bone, or the growth plate.
 This can result in the affected leg being shorter than the non-affected legs due to a damaged growth plate.
 Your veterinarian can repair the fracture to allow for minimal growth defects.

 Treatment of Fractures

 Depending on the location and type of fracture, splints, pins, casts, plates, and screws may be used separately or together to realign the bone.
 Healing times depend on the age and breed of the dog, but count on giving your dog lots of loving care.
 Surgery is sometimes required for more tricky fractures, and pain medication may be prescribed by your vet.